2343

 Workiva Net Revenue Retention Rate

-Workiva's net revenue retention rate, a key performance metric measuring how much money existing customers from a year ago are spending today, was 110% in Q4.
-This means that even if Workiva didn't win any new customers over the last 12 months, it would've grown its revenue by 10%.
+Workiva's net revenue retention rate, a key performance metric measuring how much money existing customers from a year ago are spending today, was 111% in Q1.
+This means that even if Workiva didn't win any new customers over the last 12 months, it would've grown its revenue by 11%.

 Profitability

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Workiva's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 77.3% in Q4.
+Workiva's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 76.4% in Q1.

 Workiva Gross Margin (GAAP)

-That means that for every $1 in revenue the company had $0.77 left to spend on developing new products, sales and marketing, and general administrative overhead.
-Significantly up from the last quarter, Workiva's impressive gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
+That means that for every $1 in revenue the company had $0.76 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Despite the recent drop, Workiva still has an excellent gross margin that allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Workiva's free cash flow came in at $23.95 million in Q4, turning positive over the last year.
+Workiva's free cash flow came in at $24.64 million in Q1, up 359% year on year.

 Workiva Free Cash Flow

-Workiva has generated $68.75 million in free cash flow over the last 12 months, or 10.9% of revenue.
-This FCF margin stems from its asset-lite business model and enables it to reinvest in its business without depending on the capital markets.
+Workiva has generated $88.03 million in free cash flow over the last 12 months, a decent 13.4% of revenue.
+This FCF margin stems from its asset-lite business model and gives it a decent amount of cash to reinvest in its business.

 Is Now The Time?